 RX 6000 coming to APUs

-In addition to premium GPUs and consoles, Big Navi will also be headed into AMD’s APUs as an integrated GPU solution, according to AMD Chief Financial Officer David Kumar, It’s a move that’s similar to what rival Intel is doing with its Intel Xe graphics architecture.
+In addition to premium GPUs and consoles, the Big Navi platform will be headed into AMD’s APUs as an integrated GPU solution, according to AMD Chief Financial Officer David Kumar.
+It’s a move that’s similar to what rival Intel is doing with its Intel Xe graphics architecture.

 Intel’s 11th Gen Tiger Lake will likely compete against AMD’s Renoir and Nvidia’s discrete and lightweight GeForce MX in gaming, and Intel’s own numbers show that Xe is outperforming the competition, including the Ryzen 7 4800U.
 With Intel turning up the heat on AMD on integrated GPU performance, it will be interesting to see how a future Ryzen APU with integrated RDNA 2 graphics will compete against the new Xe architecture.